 - Facilitate all administrative and logistical aspects of the training events including speaker outreach, planning calls, and handling webinar technology and in-person event set up.
 Some travel may be required.

 - Submit, manage, and track Continuing Legal Education applications with many states and for various programs

 - Reach out to constituents and represent the Institute publicly as needed to communicate and foster particular programs and projects.

 - Actively solicit and market to law firms, corporations, non-governmental organizations, professional firms, and individuals to join ELI’s Professional, Corporate, and Public Interest Programs, and maintain close connections with them once they join.
 This effort is in collaboration with the Vice President, Development & Membership.

 - Coordinate with staff, including members of the Education team and Research Associates (on an ad hoc basis), to deliver high-quality programs and review their program descriptions.

 What do you need to thrive in this role?

-Having mid-level experience in environmental law practice or related environmental policy fields will be essential in thriving as a Senior Manager of Attorney Education.
-A baseline knowledge of environmental statutes and/or experience in environmental, energy, or natural resource law and policy is necessary.
-Your educational background should be either a JD in environmental law or equivalent or a Master’s degree in environmental policy or equivalent.
+Having a passion for and knowledge of environmental law practice or related environmental policy fields with a couple years of experience in education or events or equivalent will be essential in thriving as a Senior Manager of Attorney Education.
+A background in environmental statutes and/or experience in environmental, energy, or natural resource law and policy is necessary.
+Your educational background should be either a JD in environmental law or equivalent or a Master’s degree in environmental policy or equivalent to be considered for Senior Manager.
 Experience with Continuing Legal Education is preferred.

 - Excellent organizational skills, including the ability to conduct detailed event planning in such a manner as to continually have programs lined up in advance and balance numerous events at varying stages of planning simultaneously